Killifish: In lifespan research

 Some strains have a lifespan as short as several months and can thus serve as a model for biogerontological studies.
 The African turquoise killifish (Nothobranchius furzeri) is the shortest-living vertebrate that can be bred in captivity, having a lifespan of between three and nine months.
 Sexual maturation occurs within 3–4 weeks, with fecundity peaking in 8–10 weeks.

 Nothobranchius furzeri shows no signs of telomere shortening, reduced telomerase activity, or replicative senescence with age, despite its short lifespan.
 Nonetheless, lipofuscin accumulates in the brain and liver (associated with age-related neurodegeneration), and there is an increased risk of cancer with age.
 Calorie restriction reduces these age-related disease conditions.
 Resveratrol has been shown to increase the mean (56%) and maximum life span (59%) of Nothobranchius furzeri, but resveratrol has not been shown to have this effect in mammals.

 Transferring the gut microbiota from young killifish into middle-aged killifish significantly extends the lifespans of the middle-aged killifish.

 Transgenic strains have been made, and precise genome editing was achieved in Nothobranchius furzeri using a draft genome and the CRISPR/Cas9 system.
 By targeting multiple genes, including telomerase, the killifish can now be used as an attractive vertebrate model organism for aging and diseases (such as Dyskeratosis congenita).
 Sequencing the whole killifish genome indicated modification to the IGF-1 receptor gene.

 As pets

-Many killifish are lavishly coloured; and most species are easy to keep and breed in an aquarium.
+Many killifish are lavishly coloured and most species are easy to keep and breed in an aquarium.
 Specimens can be obtained from specialist societies and associations.
-Striped panchax (aka.
-Golden Wonder Killifish) are commonly found in pet shops, but caution must be exercised when considering tank mates, since the mouth of the Striped panchax is as wide as the head, and much smaller fish will be eaten.
+Striped panchax (also known as the Golden Wonder killifish) are commonly found in pet shops, but caution must be exercised when considering tank mates, since the mouth of the Striped panchax is as wide as the head, and much smaller fish will be eaten.
 Flagfish, native to south Florida, is another species of killifish commonly found in pet stores.
 They are useful in aquariums for algae control.
-The Golden topminnow (Fundulus chrysotus) is also native to the United States and often available at auction, but care must be taken with these fish – and the Golden Wonder – to stop them from jumping out of the tank.
+The golden topminnow (Fundulus chrysotus) is also native to the United States and often available at auction, but care must be taken with these fish to stop them from jumping out of the tank.
 A firm cover and a layer of floating plants is best when keeping these fish.